derek-zhou/gara/README.md

 ## Public chatrooms

 It is also possible to make a public chatroom tied to one specific URL.
-Gara will detect if the topic string looks like an URL.
+Gara will detect if the topic string looks like an URL (any thing start with `https://`, doesn't need to be a real URL).
 If it does, then whoever type the exactly same URL later will join the same room.
 This way, there is no need to pass another URL through a back channel.

 Gara will infer the URL if you click a link to the homepage of Gara from a web page, by looking the [referer header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referer).
 Each unique URL in the world would get a dedicated chatroom with just a plain link.
 Isn't it neat?